Happiness

 - I love nature

-That is true happiness, being able to express your soul, to truly live while being alive.
+To me, that is happiness.
+Being able to express your soul and truly live while being alive.

-Not all people realize this, which is why they tend to grow unhappy.
-They forget the things that truly make them happy and settle for the temporary comforts life offers instead.
+Not everyone realizes this, which is why many people slowly become unhappy.
+They forget the things that genuinely bring them joy and settle instead for temporary comforts.

-Why do we cancel meetings to attend our niece’s christening or a family gathering?
+Why do we cancel meetings to attend our niece’s christening or spend time at family gatherings?

-If money gave true happiness, then why are so many wealthy people I know unhappy?
-Why do career-successful friends still reach out on their loneliest nights, looking for someone to listen?
+If money alone created happiness, then why are so many wealthy people unhappy?
+Why do friends with successful careers still reach out during their loneliest nights, simply looking for someone to listen?

-Simply because they want someone to hear their pain.
 And I feel sad for them.
-I pray they find true happiness, or at least realize that happiness has been right under their noses all along.
+I hope they find what they are looking for, or realize that perhaps happiness has been closer than they thought all along.

 I always tell my friends: love yourself.

-And what I mean by that is, nurture yourself.
+And what I mean by that is: nurture yourself.
 Be kind to yourself.
-Let yourself reach its greatest potential to be truly happy.
+Allow yourself to reach your greatest potential.